rulnin/Data-Engineering-Rul/README.md

-# 👋 Hi, I'm [Your Name] – Aspiring Data Engineer
+# 👋 Hi, I'm Arul – Aspiring Data Engineer

 Welcome to my GitHub!
 I'm a passionate data professional with a strong interest in **data engineering**, **data pipelines**, and **automated data workflows**.
-With a background in Information Systems and hands-on experience in system implementation and data systems within the manufacturing industry, I'm building robust data solutions that turn raw data into meaningful insights.
+With a background in Information Systems and hands-on experience in system implementation and data systems within the industry, I'm building robust data solutions that turn raw data into meaningful insights.

 ---